 Method of Preparation

-1. PREPARE citrus, herbs, and spices for marinade
+- Prepare citrus, herbs, and spices for marinade.

-2. In a container or mixing bowl, COMBINE all the ingredients for the marinade, except for pork.
+- In a container or mixing bowl, combine marinade ingredients (except pork).
 Mix well.

-3. In two zip lock gallon bags, place the pork.
-POUR the marinade over the pork EQUALLY.
+- In two zip lock gallon bags, place the pork.
+Pour the marinade over the pork, equally.

-7. LOAD the pork in the CVap and COOK.8.
-Once the pork is cooked, place in a refrigerator to COOL; about 3 hours.
+- Once the pork is cooked, place in a refrigerator to cool; about three hours.

-9. Thinly SLICE the pork and RESERVE for assembly.
+- Thinly slice the pork and reserve for assembly.

-6. COOK in the Panini press for about 4-5 minutes.
+- Cook in the Panini press for 4-5 minutes.
 You will start to see the cheese melting off the sides and the bread should be nice and golden brown before removed.

-As I have worked my way down the east coast I have always taken away something from restaurants.
-Whether it is a technique, preparation, a specific recipe, etc… there is always something to be learned.
-In 2012 I spent some time in a Philadelphia kitchen that was one of the most creative I have ever been in.
+As I have worked my way down the East Coast, I have always taken away something from restaurants.
+Whether it is a technique, preparation, a specific recipe, etc…there is always something to be learned.
+I spent some time in a Philadelphia kitchen that was one of the most creative places I have ever been in.
 We would manipulate products in directions that I had not considered possible before; such as juicing onions for a soup.
 There were also items on that menu that were so easy and so delicious, you would wish you had thought of them first.

-Well, the recipe that I am offering is one that combines both: easy preparation and wonderful manipulation of the product.
-This is a tried and true recipe that never came off the menu, and its preparation is simple enough that one can serve a restaurant quality menu item at home.
+The recipe I am offering is one that combines both easy preparation and wonderful manipulation of the product.
+This is a tried-and-true recipe that never came off the menu, and its preparation is simple enough that one can serve a restaurant quality menu item at home.

 Prep Time: 30 minutes